-A residence permit in Poland is possible to acquire through several ways.
-One of the options to acquire a residence permit is to own a company in Poland which is useful if you want to develope a business in Poland or any of the European Union countries.
+A residence permit in Poland is possible to acquire in several ways.
+One of the options to acquire a residence permit is to own a company in Poland which is useful if you want to develop a business in Poland or any of the European Union countries.
 Another option to acquire a temporary residence permit in Poland is to be employed or to get enrolled as a student.
-Each case is unique therefore contact us to look for suitable solution for you.
+Each case is unique therefore contact us to look for a suitable solution for you.

 - E-mail: email@example.com

 In order for immigration to Poland to be lawful, an immigrant needs to follow all the requirements laid out in the immigration laws of the Republic of Poland.
 There are several possibilities, depending on the purpose of your visit.
 You will need a visa or Schengen visa in order to visit the country.
-If you acquire a residence permit via options listed above, you may travel to any Schengen country without additional visa.
+If you acquire a residence permit via options listed above, you may travel to any Schengen country without an additional visa.
 If you plan to immigrate to Europe and reside in Poland for a long period of time – you need a residence permit, which can be acquired on the following grounds: establishing a company in Poland, getting an education or getting a job.

 The main immigration laws for immigrants from non-EU states in the Republic of Poland are the Aliens Act and the Act on granting protection to aliens within the territory of the Republic of Poland.

-Ministry of the Interior - https://www.msw.gov.pl
+- Ministry of the Interior - https://www.gov.pl/web/mswia

-An alien who applies for the granting or prolongation of visa, the granting of the residence permit for a fixed period, the permit to settle or the long-term resident’s EC residence permit shall be informed in the language understandable to him/her about the procedure and its principles as well as about rights granted to him/her and obligations imposed on him/her.
+The 10th article of the Aliens Act demonstrates that immigration policy in Poland is friendlier than in some other countries.
+However, despite that fact, it may require lawyer assistance to obtain a residence permit: An alien who applies for the granting or prolongation of visa, the granting of the residence permit for a fixed period, the permit to settle or the long-term resident’s EC residence permit shall be informed in the language understandable to him/her about the procedure and its principles as well as about rights granted to him/her and obligations imposed on him/her.

 Most popular cities by population